 About fifteen guys come over and start making sex noises, like the ones your friends make when your on the phone with your mom.
 It had been a while, so the sounds made me cum pretty quick.
 I came to fake sex noises made by about 15 adult males.”

 “One of my best friends from school was gay.
 We both like to drink heavily on weekends so when one got too drunk the other would bring them home, make sure they’re good; the typical good friend.
-It was my turn to be the drunk one and woke up the next morning half naked as the big spoon to his little spoon.
+It was my turn to be the drunk one and woke up the next morning half clothed as the big spoon to his little spoon.
 Apparently as he was putting me to bed I insisted on cuddling.
 Wasn’t even weird the next day, just woke up and proceeded to drink brunch.”

 “I made out with my friend in a bar.
 He was belligerent drunk and talking to some girl and her boyfriend came up with much offense.
 Thinking quick, he said “no it’s cool I’m gay” and grabbed me as I was walking by and stuck his tongue in my mouth.

 Terrible god damn kisser but I haven’t paid for a drink around him in years”

 “In high school my friend and my friend put little barbie sized cowboy hats on our erections and had a stand off at high noon.”